24 of the Best Apps for Your Freelance Business9 min read

 Don’t let the above be your admin setup when these apps are so much better!

-- AND CO: What?
-We’re a little inclined to this dynamic app’s ability to merge smart tech with real humans to create the Chief Operator that every member gets when they download the app.
-Covering invoice creation, delinquent pay tracking, quarterly and yearly tax documents, and an array of other admin tasks, AND CO automates your backend experience so you can focus on your work without having to learn any additional bookkeeping software.
+- AND CO: Call us biased, but AND CO’s dynamic freelance software combines smart tech with real humans to create the Chief Operator that every solopreneur needs for their business.
+Covering invoice creation, proposals, expense tracking, and time tracking, AND CO automates your backend so you can focus on your work.

 - CurrencyFair: No matter where you live on our big blue ball, odds are at some point you’re going to work for someone in a different company.
 That often means getting paid in a different currency and then having a bank strip out a fee for transferring it to your currency.
 One of my UK clients does this, and Paypal devours 6% of every dollar I earn!
 CurrencyFair is a bit like an exchange market, letting you browse to “trade” funds with someone seeking to exchange the same currency.
 Customers can transfer their funds up to eight times cheaper than the banks, not a bad way to save a few bucks.